Wojtek-987/TINY/readme.md

 `exit` - terminates the process

+`help` - opens the browser with an online reference to docs for language usage and compiler docs

 ### Syntax:
 The language permits loose whitespace unless it interferes with a declaration or produces an invalid token: